SergiuszR/rsm/CRITICAL_FIX_V2.md

     2. Global variable: `window.RSM_BRANCH = 'development'`
   - Defaults to production if not configured
   - See `WEBFLOW_SETUP.md` for complete setup guide

+  **Sequential Loading Fix:**
+  - **Problem**: All scripts loaded in parallel → race condition
+  - Random errors: 1-6 scripts would fail (different each refresh)
+  - `anim-init.js` sometimes loaded after other scripts checked for it
+  - **Solution**: Load `anim-init.js` FIRST, wait for completion, then load rest
+  - Now: 100% reliable, no random errors

 ### Global Scripts (These were missing in v1)
 - ✅ `js/global/navbar.js` - Now waits for GSAP properly